hermescenter/gdpr.observer/site/content/blog/gdpro-architecture-design.md

 ---
-title: "gdpr.observer architecture design"
+title: "Architecture Design"
-date: 2023-01-18
+date: 2022-12-01
 draft: false
 featured: true
 type: post
-description: "A design of our pipeline, with existing and future components"
+description: "How to organize the working prototype and improve Web Evidence Collector to feed existing and future components"
 ---

 GDPRo is a pipeline, a sequence of components that need to be executed in sequence.